Is Watermelon Good for Kidney Patients? The Pros and Cons

 In fact, watermelon can be helpful in reducing inflammation and keeping our cells safe and healthy.

-Watermelon is also a good source of citrulline, which may help with better heart health and blood pressure.
+Watermelon is also a good source of citrulline and lycopene, which may help with better heart health and blood pressure.

 If you have a potassium restriction or need to follow a fluid restriction you may need to be mindful of the portion size of watermelon that you eat.